Kenilworth: Two Castles Run

 The Two Castles Run began in 1983 as a fun run between Warwick Castle and Kenilworth Castle.
 It has grown into an English Athletics-licensed run with 3,000 entrants in 2010.
 In 2010 and 2011 it held the Warwickshire Amateur Athletic Association 10 Kilometre Championship.
 In 2012 all 4,000 places were sold within 25 hours.
 The race is organised each June by Kenilworth Rotary Club in conjunction with the Leamington Cycling and Athletic Club.

 Arts

 Theatres

 The Talisman Theatre and Arts Centre, founded as Talisman Players in 1942, moved to its current 156-seat premises in Barrow Road in 1969.
 It won twelve NODA awards between 2004 and 2018.

+The Talisman produces around 9 main stage shows a year including performances from the Talisman Youth Theatre.
+Since 2022, The Talisman Theatre has been presenting Fringe nights at the Holiday Inn, Kenilworth.
+The Talisman Theatre also operates a monthly cinema night showing recent films.

+Work started in 2022 on a two-phase development of the Talisman Theatre.

 The Priory Theatre, founded in 1932 as the Kenilworth Players, uses the former Unitarian/Christadelphian chapel, a Gothic Revival building dating from 1816, which was converted into a 119-seat theatre building in 1945–1946.
 It was gutted by fire in 1976, but restored and reopened in September 1978.